futtetennista/lambdawerk-backend-test/README.md

 and `dob` not empty and and of the correct type
 - importer: a program that takes the entries in the XML input file and asks the database to merge them with the person records in the persons table
-- merge process: described in "Problem definition"
-- batch: a sub-unit consisting of a given number of entries in which the merge process is split for efficiency reasons

-### Problem definition

-Write a importer and update the persons table in such a way that, for each entry:
+- merge process: update the persons table in such a way that, for each entry:
   1. if the `phone` in the persons table is equal to the `phone` in the entry nothing should be changed in the persons table
   2. if the `phone` in the persons table is not equal to the `phone` in the entry it should be changed in the persons table
   3. if the entry is not stored in the persons table, a new person record needs to be created

-The importer can be written in a programming language of your choice and the means of communication with the database are also not constrained.
+- merge job: a sub-unit consisting of a given number of entries in which the merge process is split for efficiency reasons

-### Success criteria
+### Task

+Write a piece of software that executes the merge process in a way such that:
-- merge process code must be *clean*
+- it must be *clean*
-- merge process code must be *correct*
+- it must be *correct*
-- provide basic loading statistics at the end of the merge process
+- it should provide basic loading statistics at the end of the merge process
-- process the XML input file efficiently
+- it should process the XML input file efficiently
-- minimize the overall run-time of the merge process
+- it should minimize the overall run-time of the merge process

-- reason about performance and memory usage of the merge process
+Besides that, reason about performance and memory usage of the merge process

 ## Running the project